 Caving with NOLS is a fun way to get out of your comfort zone and into the learning zone.
 Before you head underground, you'll practice navigating these unique spaces above ground, working through obstacle courses that simulate some of the angles and spaces you’ll need to get through.
 This is to practice body awareness before entering the more sensitive cave environment.
 You might even shimmy underneath parked cars and practice rappelling skills using trees around camp.

-By the time you get to the cave entrance, you will be prepared, but no doubt impressed with the difference in environment.
+By the time you get to the cave entrance, you will be prepared, but no doubt impressed, with the difference in environment.
 Caves have a beauty and mystery all their own.
-As you carefully pass hanging “soda straw” formations and delicate mud cracks, instructors will emphasize the body awareness you’ve been practicing to help you move around without damaging these incredible features to protect them for others coming through the cave.
+As you carefully pass hanging “soda straw” formations and delicate mud cracks, you'll rely on the body awareness you’ve been practicing to help you move around without damaging these incredible features.

-Dr. John Gookin, an experienced NOLS caving instructor and current curriculum and research manager, describes his love of the activity: “Caving is a fun, whole-person puzzle—figuring out how to go places and do things.
+Dr. John Gookin, an experienced NOLS caving instructor and former curriculum and research manager, describes his love of the activity: “Caving is a fun, whole-person puzzle—figuring out how to go places and do things.
 It’s a 3-D maze, both mental and physical.”

 Caving often challenges us to figure out how to get from here to there, and the answer isn’t always obvious.
-These types of “puzzles,” like descending 30 feet and getting across a large puddle with a limited amount of gear, encourage us to practice using creative problem-solving skills, thus improving them.
+These types of “puzzles,” like descending 30 feet and getting across a large puddle with a limited amount of gear, encourage us to practice using creative problem-solving skills.
 A study presented at the 2014 National Recreation and Parks Association (NRPA) Leisure Research Symposium supports the idea that outdoor activities on NOLS semesters (like caving) promote improvement in thinking “creatively and contextually about problems in the world.”

 Check out our Fall Semester in the Southwest to start your own caving adventure!